Illustration showing the Role of DAOs in DeFi Governance, with DAO hierarchy and DeFi shield icons over a glowing decentralized network background.

 What’s Next for DAOs in DeFi Governance & Exchange Models?

 As DeFi ecosystems continue to evolve, the role of DAOs in DeFi is becoming even more critical.
-What began as a way to decentralize control and involve communities in governance decisions is now moving into its next phase—where DAOs aren’t just voting tools, but core infrastructure powering how decentralized exchanges (DEXs) operate and grow.
+What began as a way to decentralize control and involve communities in governance decisions is now moving into its next phase, where DAOs aren’t just voting tools.
+Still, core infrastructure powering how decentralized exchanges (DEXs) operate and grow.

-The big shift ahead isn’t just about participation—it’s about transforming DAOs into self-improving systems that can scale with DeFi itself.
-As this happens, the role of DAOs in DeFi will evolve from governance facilitator to governance engine—driving protocol efficiency, transparency, and innovation across the ecosystem.
+The significant shift ahead isn’t just about participation—it’s about transforming DAOs into self-improving systems that can scale with DeFi itself.
+As this happens, the role of DAOs in DeFi will evolve from governance facilitator to governance engine, driving protocol efficiency, transparency, and innovation across the ecosystem.